Russia could buy yuan, rupees, Turkish lira for rainy day fund - central bank

 ECONOMY AND RATES

-The key interest rate, the main instrument of central bank monetary policy, will average 6.5%-8.5% next year and will gradually decline to 6%-7% in 2024 and 5%-6% in 2025, down from 8% as of now, the bank forecasts in its base case scenario.
+The key interest rate, the main instrument of central bank monetary policy, will average 6.5%-8.5% next year and will gradually decline to 6%-7% in 2024 and 5%-6% in 2025, the bank forecasts in its base case scenario.

 The central bank also said it saw no strong reason to keep capital controls in place once the risks to the country's financial stability subside.

 Russia introduced capital controls after Feb.
-24 to limit financial stability risks, including imposing a limit on the withdrawal of foreign currency funds from bank accounts.
+24, when it began what it calls a special military operation in Ukraine.
+The controls were aimed at limiting the risks to financial stability, including by imposing a limit on withdrawals of foreign currency funds from bank accounts.

 (Reporting by Reuters)